rjle301/CV-Pong/README.md

 ### What's next for CV Pong
 We have plans of expanding our CV experience into more games.
 By utilizing this technology, we could even find a specific gesture that the player does with their hand to perform a specific function in ANY game, based on the gesture.

-## Requirements to run
+## Required libraries
  - OpenCV library
  - MediaPipe library
+ - PyGame
+ - NumPy

- - Python version 3.7 - 3.10
+## Mediapipe only works on Python versions 3.7 - 3.11

+## Improvements
+ - Rendering the PyGame window and getting data from the camera run serially.
+Multi-threading could improve rendering performance